kbmackenzie/aranea/docs/aranea.md

 aranea myscript.sh > output.sh
 ```

-Alternatively, if you wish to be specially meta, you can pipe Aranea's output into a POSIX-compliant shell like `bash` to execute it directly:
+Alternatively, you can pipe Aranea's output into a POSIX-compliant shell like `bash` to execute it directly:

 ```bash
 aranea myscript.sh | bash